onyxhealth/oauth2org/README.md

     python manage.py create_super_user_from_envars

 Create default Groups.
+This will create the groups `ApplicationDeveloper` and `DynamicClientRegistrationProtocol`.

     python manage.py create_default_groups

-(Please note that in order for users to register apps, they need to be added to the developer group.
+(Please note that in order for users to register apps (i.e. clients) in the web interface, they first need added to the `ApplicationDeveloper` group.
 This may be accomplished in the admin or programatically.

 Create the sampe `TestApp` application, so the test Client application  will work as expected.)